Menu

 Discovering the transcendence of oak

-Now, by opening up its cooperage to the public, Hennessy offers a unique opportunity to discover the essential role wood ageing plays in the quality of Cognac.
-Maison Hennessy is one of the last great Cognac Houses to make its own barrels.
+Now, by opening up its cooperage to the public with the recently launched “Destination Cooperage” tour, Maison Hennessy offers a unique opportunity to delve into the essential role oak plays in the ageing of eaux-de-vie, and the making of cognac.
+Hennessy is one of the last great cognac houses to make some of its own barrels entirely by hand.

 Sensory experience

-The smells of fire and toasting wood make this sensory experience the perfect preparation to understand and appreciate the complexity of Cognac in a tasting.
-Not just any tasting: visitors discover the daily ritual of the ‘Comité de Dégustation de la Maison’, the house experts, and taste in one of the private salons.
+The smells of fire and toasting oak make this sensory experience the perfect preparation to understand and appreciate the complexity of the iconic Hennessy X.O in a tasting.
+But not just any tasting: visitors discover the daily ritual of Hennessy’s ‘Comité de Dégustation’, the house experts, and are invited to taste different cognacs in one of the salons.

-The Hennessy Boutique is a paradise for collectors, the only place in the world where you can buy the complete range of Hennessy Cognacs, including limited editions created with renowned artists.
+After this guided tasting, the journey concludes in the Hennessy Boutique – a paradise for collectors, and the only place in the world where you can buy the complete range of Hennessy cognacs, including limited editions created with renowned artists.
 Cognac carafes can be personalised with hand-etched gold embossing.
-There’s a selection of Cognacs available to taste straight, on ice or in a seasonal cocktail.
-You can also take home delicious Hennessy chocolates made in partnership with Chocolaterie Duceau, also an historic house, created in 1896 in Angoulême.
+The Boutique’s Bar offers a selection of cognacs available to taste straight, on ice or in a seasonal cocktail.
+You can also take home delicious chocolates infused with Hennessy X.O and created in partnership with local Chocolaterie Duceau, also an historic house, created in 1896 in Angoulême.

 Open all year long and seven days a week from May to October.